pyrogram/pyrogram/docs/source/start/ProjectSetup.rst

         api_id = 12345
         api_hash = 0123456789abcdef0123456789abcdef

--  Alternatively, you can pass your API key to Pyrogram by simply using the *api_key* parameter of the Client class.
+-  Alternatively, you can pass your API key to Pyrogram by simply using the *api_id* and *api_hash* parameters of the Client class.
 This way you can have full control on how to store and load your credentials:

     .. code-block:: python